c4dt/rse.epfl.ch/README.md

 Then you can edit [./content/post/TITLE.md] and watch the real-time update of the page on http://localhost:1313

+Afterwards you also need to update the [./content/_index.html] file: for some reason, hugo converts the TITLE to **lowercase**.
+Worse, it works if you test locally on Mac.
+But it will fail on the webserver, which runs on Linux.

 Once you're done, don't forget to set `draft = false`, else the blog will not show up on the final page.